Nevada’s Culinary Union Will Not Endorse in Democratic Race

 He has locked up the endorsement of the Culinary Union's former political director, state Sen. Yvanna Cancela, who is now serving as a senior adviser to his campaign.

-Associated Press writer Bill Barrow in Columbia, S.C., contributed to this report.
+Associated Press writers Bill Barrow in Columbia, S.C., and Nicholas Riccardi in Denver contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”